Home

 The Bethany Artist & the Bethany Scientist: Lydia & Emil

-<> Their Legacy Inheritance Passes On <>
+<> Passing on Their Legacy <>

 What they left behind:

-- Hers were the art work, the late 19th century and early 20th century Bethany College photographs, the Swedish and Scandinavian handwork, the Bethany Campus Association first landscape projects, and, with the Class of 1917, "The Gateway" to Bethany;
+- Hers were the art work, the late 19th century and early 20th century Bethany College photographs, the Swedish and Scandinavian handiwork, the Bethany Campus Association first landscape projects, and, with the Class of 1917, "The Gateway" to Bethany;

 - Theirs were the Swedish Collections, the Swedish Homestead, the Deere Home, and, most importantly, "their love" for Bethany College and her students.